Organizing Screws and Nails Using Milwaukee Packout – Best Solution

 We spent a good amount of time here, rebuilding several of our small cases while optimizing a half-width Packout storage case.

 I have to admit—I don’t use lags nearly as often as I used to.
+Often, however, we need to organize more than just small screws and nails.
 More and more, I’m turning to ledger screws and other construction fasteners that don’t require pre-drilling.
-Still, I’m not throwing away my lag bolts, so this full depth Milwaukee Packout organizer came in handy.
+Still, I’m not throwing away my lag bolts, so this full-depth Milwaukee Packout organizer came in handy.

 Curious about those long lags in the middle?
 Those secure Snap-N-Lock aluminum roof panels to the top, middle, and bottom support beams.
 We recently installed one of those systems over an outdoor kitchen, ending up with a dozen or so extra lags.
 Eventually, I may even come up with something to do with them.
 For now, they nestle nicely in the middle of the Packout organizer.